CAMERA GUIDE

-To attend the f:ocus course, a 1:1 macro lens and an SLR camera body are essential.
-On this page, you'll find our recommended f:ocus formula combinations, though these are not mandatory.
-A twin flash is also required for optimal results.
-If you don’t own one, we recommend selecting the Gold package, which includes the f:ocus wireless twin flash kit—saving you £200.
-Please note, the pro flashes included in the Silver and Gold course packages are not twin flashes; they are used for portrait and product photography only.
+To attend the f:ocus course, a 1:1 macro lens and an interchangeable-lens camera body are essential.
+On this page, you’ll find our recommended f:ocus Formula combinations, although these are not mandatory.
+A twin flash lighting system is also required for intraoral photography.
+If you do not own one, we recommend selecting the Gold Package, which includes the f:ocus wireless twin flash kit at a reduced bundle price.
+Please note, the portrait flashes included in the Silver and Gold course packages are not twin flashes; they are designed for portrait and product photography only.

 What is the f:ocus Formula?

-If you're starting from scratch, we recommend our latest mirrorless camera body and lens combinations listed below.
-Choose based on your budget and brand preference.
-Mirrorless camera bodies are also compatible with existing macro lenses via an adapter (sold separately).
+If you’re starting from scratch, we recommend choosing one of our suggested mirrorless body and lens combinations based on your budget and brand preference.
+Mirrorless bodies are compatible with existing macro lenses using an adapter (sold separately).

-The f:ocus diffusers are designed to work best with a twin flash in both posterior and anterior modes.
-If you don't already own a twin flash, we recommend selecting the Gold Kit at checkout when booking the hands-on course.
-This package includes a wireless twin flash at a discounted rate.
+The f:ocus diffusers are designed to be used with a twin flash for intraoral photography.
+If you do not already own a compatible twin flash system, we recommend selecting the Gold Kit when booking the hands-on course to ensure you have a complete and compatible lighting setup.

 WHY: Razor sharp images, easy to use, comfortable deep grip